quicwg/base-drafts/draft-ietf-quic-http.md

 map predictably to the size and number of HTTP DATA or QUIC STREAM frames.

 Once the CONNECT method has completed, only DATA frames are permitted to be sent on the stream.
-(Extension frames MAY be used, if specifically permitted by the extensions definition.)
+Extension frames MAY be used if specifically permitted by the definition of the extension.
 Receipt of any other frame type MUST be treated as a connection error of type HTTP_UNEXPECTED_FRAME.

 The TCP connection can be closed by either peer.
 When the client ends the